metavalent/metavalent.github.io/_posts/2021-03-27-07-25-50-Spelunking-Equality.md

 modified: null
 ---

-What are the natures of freedom and equality, in the context of Earth, 2021?
-Consider these two videos, together, without prejudice or bias.
+What is the nature of freedom, equality, in the context of Earth, 2021?
+If can, try consider these two videos, together, without prejudice or bias.

 [Watch here](https://youtu.be/0gqwMZGynYs) and [here](https://youtu.be/_iudkPi4_sY) if the embeds below do not behave nicely.